3ximus/vanet-security/README.md

 ./mvn_script install
 ```

-Then just run every entity with:
+Then just run the desired entity with:

 ```
 ./mvn_script <entitiy>
 ```

+**Note**: To generate new certificates run `./gen-cert.sh <vehicle1> <vehicle2> ...` , new keys will also be generated for ca and rsu in the process

 ------------------------